StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 --p-level 7 \
 --o-collapsed-table collapsed_table.qza
 ```
-This will give us our ASV table!
+This will give us the ASV table!
 Now we just have to adjust the format a bit.
 First, we want to unpack the contents of the file **'collapsed_table.qza'**:
 ```
 unzip collapsed_table.qza